In most cities, the weather is an inconvenience. In Hong Kong, it can change whether a day legally counts as a working day.

 | MPF (Cap.
 485) | Contribution day shifts to next business day |

-Planning around typhoon season
+Planning for typhoon season (June–October)

 - Confirm whether the governing rule treats T8 days as non-working